Threat Modeling with STRIDE

 - Develop countermeasures for high-priority threats

-- Consider implementation feasibility and cost
+- Consider feasibility, operational impact, and cost of implementation

-- Review domain-specific attack vectors and considerations
+- Review domain-specific attack vectors and threat landscapes

 - Analyze system-specific data storage and transmission threats

-- Team-based STRIDE analysis across all components
+- Conduct team-based STRIDE analysis across all system components

-- Consider various operational modes and scenarios
+- Consider operational modes and deployment scenarios

 - Evaluate business impact of identified threats